 It is tempting to start investing before assessing your current financial landscape.
 A pilot never lifts off before creating a flight plan, checking the weather, and completing a nose-to-tail inspection.
-As investors, we must also understand where we are before determining where to go (and how to safely get there).
+As investors, we must also understand where we are before determining where to go (and how to get there safely).

 Create a Balance Sheet: Make a list of what you own (assets) and what you owe (liabilities).
 Add details about each asset and liability, including type (taxable and tax-deferred investment accounts, real property, credit cards, loans), account ownership, value, and interest rate.
 Subtract your liabilities from your assets to determine your net worth.
 This statement is a financial ‘snapshot’ – only showing a singular moment in time.
-Updating your balance sheet on a quarterly basis can raise your awareness and motivate you to increase assets and reduce/eliminate liabilities over time.
+Updating your balance sheet every quarter can raise your awareness and motivate you to increase assets and reduce/eliminate liabilities over time.

 Mitigate Risks: We are familiar with the in-flight safety briefing before takeoff; the flight attendant demonstrates the emergency landing procedures, location and inflation of our safety vest, and even how to buckle our seat belt.
-We are told to review the safety information card in the seat back pocket, but most of us ignore that part of the briefing – “that won’t actually happen on this flight.”
-Many investors unfortunately ignore risk mitigation concepts like ensuring that adequate emergency funds and insurance policies are in place before investing.
+We are told to review the safety information card in the seatback pocket, but most of us ignore that part of the briefing – “that won’t actually happen on this flight.”
+Unfortunately, many investors ignore risk mitigation concepts like ensuring that adequate emergency funds and insurance policies are in place before investing.
 We will not likely need the oxygen mask during our flight, but we will be glad it’s there if we do!
-This also reminds us to put on our own mask before assisting others – the health of our personal retirement savings should be prioritized over the funding of higher education for dependents.
+This also reminds us to put on our own mask before assisting others – the health of our personal retirement savings should be prioritized over higher education funding for dependents.

 A co-pilot assists the pilot in flight and may handle the radio communications and safety checklists.
-Think of a financial planner like a co-pilot; they don’t fly the plane, but they can provide a second pair of eyes to objectively help you along the journey.
+Think of a financial planner like a co-pilot; they don’t fly the plane, but they can provide a second pair of eyes to help you along the journey.
 As mentioned in a previous article, there are different types of financial ‘advisors’ with varying areas of expertise.
-I suggest consulting a fiduciary financial planner in your area that has at least the CFP® designation and understands your financial independence philosophy.
+I suggest consulting a fiduciary financial planner in your area with at least the CFP® designation and understanding of your financial independence philosophy.

-When you are diligently working and putting a healthy percentage of your income into retirement savings, this is called the “accumulation stage.”
-You have a clear understanding of how your accounts are invested, reviewing the radar (balance sheet) along the way until you have your retirement destination in sight.
+When you diligently work and put a healthy percentage of your income into retirement savings, this is called the “accumulation stage.”
+You have a clear understanding of how your accounts are invested, reviewing the radar (balance sheet) along the way until you can sight your retirement destination.
 It’s time to fasten the seatbelt once more and prepare for landing – this part is exciting but can also be the most anxious part of an investor’s life.
-You have been preparing for the “decumulation stage” for decades, but actually sticking the landing requires clarity and its own preparation checklist.
-This is the moment when having that extra pair of eyes can be most valuable.
+You have been preparing for the “decumulation stage” for decades, but sticking the landing requires clarity and its own preparation checklist.
+This is when having that extra pair of eyes can be most valuable.
 Measure twice and carefully calculate your income distribution strategies to avoid costly, unintended consequences when approaching your financial independence date.